catly1/TwinTales/README.md

 ## Basic Display

 You should see the screen and the controls.
+Should also explain the goal of the game.

 ## Development Timeline

 Day1: Basic boiler plate code.
 An HTML and webpack configs.
 Do research on how to work with canvas to display what would probably be a grid/tiled display.

-Day2: Figure out how to add textures to these tile maps.
+    - Can move and jump around now.

-Day3: I still dunno what to do.
+Day2: Learned how to texture/animate with canvas.